Today's Articles

 In 1888, Cecil Rhodes, spearheading British commercial and political interests in Central Africa, obtained a mineral rights concession from local chiefs.
 In the same year, Northern and Southern Rhodesia, now Zambia and Zimbabwe, were proclaimed a British sphere of influence.
 The territory was administered by Rhodes' British South Africa Company, which signed treaties with several African leaders and administered the region.
 In 1911, the two were joined to form Northern Rhodesia.

-In 1923 the United Kingdom took over the territory.
-The administration of Northern Rhodesia was transferred to the British colonial office in 1924 as a protectorate.
+In 1923, the United Kingdom took over the territory.
+In 1924, the administration of Northern Rhodesia was transferred to the British colonial office as a protectorate.
 A legislative council was established, of which five members were elected by the small European minority (only 4,000 people) but none by the African population.

 During the 1920s and 1930s, advances and discoveries in copper and lead mining spurred development and immigration.
-By the late 1930s, about 4,000 European skilled and 20,000 African laborers were engaged there.
+By the late 1930s, about 4,000 European skilled workers and 20,000 African laborers were engaged there.
 By 1938, it produced 13% of the world's copper.
-The Anglo-American Corporation (AAC, North-American) and the Rhodesian Selection Trust (RST, South African) immediately monopolized the sector, which would control the sector till independence.
+The Anglo-American Corporation (AAC, North American) and the Rhodesian Selection Trust (RST, South African) immediately monopolized the sector, which they would control until independence.

 Talk of merging the two Rhodesias had begun years before, but the British authorities halted it, and the war stopped it completely.
-The bad security conditions and increased taxes helped to trigger a strike of African mineworkers in 1935, known as the Copperbelt Strike.
-Authorities crushed the strike killing 13 miners.
+Bad security conditions and increased taxes helped trigger a strike of African mineworkers in 1935, known as the Copperbelt Strike.
+Authorities crushed the strike, killing 13 miners.

 Finally, in 1953, both Rhodesias were joined with Nyasaland (now Malawi) to form the Federation of Rhodesia and Nyasaland.
 Northern Rhodesia was the center of much of the turmoil and crisis that characterized the federation in its last years.
 At the core of the controversy were insistent African demands for greater participation in government and European fears of losing political control.